microsoft/vscode-docs/docs/remote/ssh.md

 ### Connect to a remote host

-In this quick start, we'll cover how to connect to a SSH host with minimal setup.
-[In the next section](#remember-hosts-and-advanced-settings), we'll cover how you can configure VS Code to remember hosts you connect to frequently along with any advanced settings.
+In this quick start, we'll cover how to connect to an SSH host with minimal setup.
+[In the next section](#remember-hosts-and-advanced-settings), we'll cover how you can configure VS Code to remember hosts you frequently connect to, along with any advanced settings.

 If you do not have a host yet, you can [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) or create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).